 - Lastly go take a look at Stephen Coveys ‘7 Habits of Highly Effective People’ in book or audible format.
 Habit 3 is: Put first things first.

 Many of you may have heard this story before and you might be looking at this and thinking, it is all obvious – which is only true if you are already living in a meaningful way – with your rocks in that jar first and front of mind.
-It is easier to say than do – this is simply a reminder as 2020 ends, to get your rocks in order and in the jar first for next year!
+It is easier to say than do – this is simply a reminder to get your rocks in order and in the jar first for a great year!

 - A QUARTERLY NEWSLETTER focused on practical guidance for using the HIKMATY GRID.